top of page

 Hurricane Helene Recovery Context

-The broader WNC recovery narrative has been shifting from 'assessing damage' to 'welcoming visitors back,' and Franklin is well-positioned to benefit from that shift, given its infrastructure resilience.
-Operators should be explicit in their listing content and marketing about property and local amenity status — the guest doing research for a WNC trip in 2025 and 2026 is actively looking for confirmation that the experience they're planning is available.
+The broader WNC recovery narrative has been shifting from 'assessing damage' to 'welcoming visitors back,' and Franklin is well positioned to benefit from this shift, given its infrastructure resilience.
+Operators should be explicit in their listing content and marketing about property and local amenity status — a guest researching a WNC trip in 2025 or 2026 is actively looking for confirmation that the experience they're planning is available.

 Seasonality Patterns and Opportunity Windows